Swig-DPI/Concrete_crack_detection/README.md

 Once the test and train data generators were fixed for sending both classes of images in the model got 50% accuracy with lower losses of roughly 0.7.
 This model made much more sense.

 ### Back to the drawing board
 The next model I built added complexity with two extra hidden layers and increased the number of filters at each layer of the model.
+I believed this would help the model pick up on more features due to the differing aggregate used in the concrete.

 #### Model Performance
 This model performed some what better with accuracies of around 65% and losses at 0.6 with only 25 epochs.
 This model performed much better and showed promise with the lower loss values.

+#### Speculation about performance
+I am only using 1000 of the 56,000 images.
+This does not look to be enough for the network to pick up on the correct feature maps.
+I suspect if I trained on a bigger set of the pictures my model would begin to pick up on these nuances in the data and would begin to perform better.
+There is also quite a bit of noise in the data with the varying sizes of aggregate in the pictures.

 Lets look into the convolution layers to see if we can see anything that the model is picking up on.